turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 So all together, enter the command `git remote add origin git@github.com:damwhit/git-and-github-intro.git` into the terminal.

-The local and remote repositories are now linked!
+The local and remote repositories are now linked! (we can confirm that is the case by running `git remote -v`)

 ![Git Areas](/assets/images/lessons/git/github-diagrams.002.jpeg)